top of page

 Because Termini is well-lit around the clock, it offers sanctuary for a number of people looking for a safe place to be.
 However, this can also mean there are those who are aggressive, verbally and even physically, to people sleeping there or walking by.

-It's not a bad idea to avoid it at night, but for those of you with trains out first thing in the morning (like 6am), you shouldn't have any problems.
+It's not a bad idea to avoid it at night, but for those of you with trains out first thing in the morning (like 6am), you shouldn't have any problems by that time.

 Other than that, I only recommend that you use judgement, just like anywhere else.
 Don't accept drinks from strangers, or open bottles.
 Don't start fights.
 Trust your instincts—it's much better that you not take a street that's making you feel a little afraid and take the long way around than for something bad to happen to you.